redacademy/web-dev-sampler/markdown/html-css-v2.md

 Next, just like in the previous example, add a `<link>` tag to the `<head>` of your HTML file so it knows to apply the styles that we add to this file later on to your page.

+**Be mindful of relative paths of the style.css, in relation to your index.html file**

 ---
 template: inverse